 Through the JSNA we lead in promoting work with partners on local commissioning plans, including support for joint commissioning arrangements where it meets the needs of each party.
 We work with through the Health and Well-being Board to make sure the JSNA informs the Health and Well-being Strategy.

-Our most recent JSNA publications focus on the protective and risk factors for children and young people’s mental healthare, and a study of common mental health disorders in adults, and special educational needs and disabilities.
+Our most recent JSNA publications focus on the protective and risk factors for children and young people’s mental health, common mental health disorders in adults, and special educational needs and disabilities.

 Joint Strategic Needs Assessment (JSNA), 2018